pengyan510/torcheck/README.md

 ```

 ### (Optional) Step 4: Turning off checks
-When your model has passed all the checks, you can easily turn them off by call
+When your model has passed all the checks, you can easily turn them off by calling
 ```
 torcheck.disable()
 ```